How to avoid account freezes at Mercury, Wise and Revolut

 In Revolut Business

-1. Stay calm: a block doesn't mean you've done something wrong
+- Stay calm: a review does not mean you have done anything wrong

-6. Contact Exentax: we help our clients resolve compliance issues
+- Contact Exentax: we help our clients answer banking compliance requests with a complete file

 Diversify your accounts